stngrz/Spring-2016-Launcher-Competition/README.md

 # Spring-2016-Launcher-Competition
 .zip contains Competition Code and all associated calibration files.
-Individual uploads are selected files for viewing ease and to show diveristy.
+Individual uploads are selected files for viewing ease and to show complexity.

 Contains C scripts written in: C++ IDE, MatLab, and Arduino.